davidmerrick/micronaut-sandbox/README.md

 # Running tests locally

-1. Do a `./gradlew build` to generate kapt annotations
+1. Do a `./gradlew build` to generate kapt annotations.
-2. Run tests as usual in IntelliJ
+2. Run tests as usual in IntelliJ.

 # Running application locally